espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Feats/Swaggering Initiative.md

 * * *

 You swagger readily into any fight.
 You gain a +2 circumstance bonus to your initiative roll and can Interact to draw a weapon.
-If you are the first to act in combat, you gain [[Feat_Feature Effects/Effect_ Panache|Panache]].
+If you are the first to act in combat, you gain [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Feat_Feature Effects/Effect_ Panache|Panache]].

 *Source: Pathfinder Player Core 2*
 *ORC*